 After a short VMworld 2018 recap and a quiz to get everyone excited and interested in what’s to come in the session, we covered what resource management is, why it’s important and why you need to think beyond the layer you own/manage/operate.
 Turns out it’s a pretty complex topic where a lot of things can (and will) go wrong.
 And just because you follow a best practice for your platform, that does not automatically translate into a best practice for the upper/lower layers involved in delivering a full software and application stack.

 If you are a vSphere and/or Kubernetes platform administrator (architect), you definitely want to understand how the different platform layers interact to build a scalable, robust and efficient application platform.
-To simplify the understanding of all the moving pieces, we covered the lifecycle of a pod (application) in Kubernetes from a resource perspective.
+To simplify the understanding of all the moving pieces, we covered the lifecycle of a pod (application) in Kubernetes from resource management perspectives.
 That includes pod definition, admission control, scheduling and enforcement (execution).
-Since this was a deep dive, we could also cover container internals such as Linux Kernel cgroups used by Kubernetes to mode resource requirements and best practices for aligning them with vSphere constructs (resource requests/limits).
+Since this was a deep dive, we could also cover container internals such as Linux Kernel cgroups used by Kubernetes to model resource requirements and best practices for aligning them with vSphere constructs (resource requests/limits).

 The feedback (scores) we got for both sessions (US/EU) were outstanding.
 And as discussed during the presentation, we do take them seriously.